 The app is officially registered with the national Medicines and Healthcare products Regulatory Agency (MHRA).

-We're continuing to develop Streams to include alerts for general patient deterioration and specific avoidable conditions, including sepsis and complications of diabetes.
+We're continuing to develop Streams to include alerts for more avoidable conditions, including sepsis and other organ failure, as well as developing technology that allows clinicians to instantly review their patients’ vital signs and record these observations directly into the app.
 We're also incorporating features that help clinicians to securely assign and communicate about clinical tasks, replacing outdated systems like phone, paper, pagers and fax machines.

 The human cost of AKI